-During the year ended 30 June 2011, BRM issued 3,315,000 BRM Shares in relation to the exercise of options by employees of the BRM Group, receiving net proceeds of approximately AUD5,862,900.
+During the year ended 30 June 2011, BRM issued 3,315,000 BRM Shares in relation to the exercise of options by employees of the BRM Group, receiving net proceeds of approximately AUD4.7 million and an increase in the employee loan scheme balance from AUD7.4 million to AUD8.6 million.

 As at 30 June 2011, the BRM Group's unrestricted cash balance was approximately AUD53.51 million and the BRM Group did not have any borrowings.
-The BRM Group generally finances its short term funding requirement with cash raised from issuance of shares
+The BRM Group generally finances its short term funding requirement with cash raised from issuance of shares.

-The current ratio of the BRM Group for the year ended 30 June 2011 measured at 13.43 times compared to 21.26 times reported in the previous year.
+The current ratio of the BRM Group for the year ended 30 June 2011 measured at 13.43 times compared to 21.26 times in the previous year.

 During the year ended 30 June 2011, the BRM Group did not engage in the use of any financial instruments for hedging purposes, and there was no outstanding hedging instrument as at 30 June 2011.
+During the year ended 30 June 2011, the BRM Group was not exposed to fluctuations in exchange rates.